GfSE/SAF-Specification/README.md

 * Provides information on standards and documents that are applicable or are referred to within the model.

 ### Common Domain Viewpoints
-* Common Standards Definition Viewpoint
+* Argumentation Assurance Definition Viewpoint

 # Stakeholder Definition